gitsindonesia/ui-component/README.md

 ## Starter

-Checkout starter of Morpheme UI in the [starter](/starter/) director
+Checkout starter of Morpheme UI in the [starter](/starter/) directory.

 ### [Vue 3](/starter/vue/)